Boudewijn Zenden

-Boudewijn Zenden ([ˈbʌudəʋɛin ˈzɛndə(n)]; born 15 August 1976) also known by his nickname "Bolo", is a Dutch former footballer who played as a left winger or as an attacking midfielder.
+Boudewijn Zenden ([ˈbʌudəʋɛin ˈzɛndə(n)]; born 15 August 1976) also known by his nickname Bolo, is a Dutch former professional footballer who played as a left winger or as an attacking midfielder.

 Named the 1997 Dutch Football Talent of the Year, Zenden played for four teams in the English Premier League, totalling 180 games and 19 goals.
 He also played in the highest leagues in the Netherlands, Spain and France, for PSV, Barcelona and Marseille respectively.
 Internationally, Zenden earned 54 caps and scored seven goals for the Netherlands, whom he represented at two UEFA European Championships and the 1998 FIFA World Cup.

 Early life

 Zenden was born in Maastricht, Limburg.
 His father Pierre Zenden is a former judoka who worked as a sports broadcaster for the public NOS broadcasting system from 1968 to 2005.
 Zenden played football and was also competitive in judo as a child.
 In 1985, Dutch club MVV Maastricht signed Zenden after watching him play for amateur club Leonidas.
 Two years later, he joined the youth academy of PSV.

 Zenden earned his judo black belt at age 14 and was three times judo champion of his home province of Limburg.
 Zenden has been a strict vegetarian since age 19.